omarclaflin/LLM_Intrepretability_Integration_Features_v2/README.md

 # Feature Integration Beyond Sparse Coding

 This project implements and validates a dual encoding hypothesis for neural network interpretability: that networks encode both **feature identity** (what concepts are present) and **feature integration** (how concepts combine computationally) in the same representational neural space.
-Previous work in this field primarily focuses on feature identity and treats feature packing as pure noise/intererence minimization rather than rich, even as a non-linear feature binding space, also encoded with identity.
+Previous work in this field primarily focuses on feature identity and treats feature packing as pure noise/intererence minimization rather than a information-rich, non-linear feature binding space encoded along with identity.

 ## Paper